 Lastly we will conclude with a statement by Samael Aun Weor and a practice you can use to help you experience these internal states, some of which we have mentioned.
 He states in a lecture called The Transmutation of Sexual Energy: Part IV:

-“…there is a profound relation between one’s sexual forces and one’s breathing, so that when both are duly combined and harmonized, they bring about fundamental changes in one’s physical and psychological anatomy.” –Samael Aun Weor, “The Transmutation of Sexual Energy: Part IV”
+…there is a profound relation between one’s sexual forces and one’s breathing, so that when both are duly combined and harmonized, they bring about fundamental changes in one’s physical and psychological anatomy. ―Samael Aun Weor, “The Transmutation of Sexual Energy: Part IV”

 On the right we have the Caduceus of Mercury, a famous symbol within medicine.
 It is a structure in our back.
 The middle of this diagram is the spine, in which two energetic serpents or currents, vital energies, positive and negative, flow from the sexual organs up to the brain.
 These wings are the wings of our spirituality that blossom within our spinal column, and that allow us to have internal visions.

 We have to work with that energy of sex that rises from our left and right gonads, whether the testicles or the ovaries.
-Both masculine and feminine forces, positive and negative, solar and lunar energy, rise from the organs of sex up to our mind.
-And we even have currents that run from our brain to our heart.
+Both masculine and feminine forces, positive and negative, solar and lunar energy, rise from the organs of sex up to our mind, and we even have currents that run from our brain to our heart.

 A very simple practice you can do is Ham-Sah, as explained in the lecture by Samael Aun Weor that we have referenced here.
 You sit in a quiet place.
 You relax.
 You let your body settle.
 You suspend your senses.
 As you are praying to your inner, divine Being, your Innermost, your Divine Mother, Al-Buraq within Islam and Sufism, you pray and ask that this energy can rise within you to illuminate your mind.
 When you inhale your breath to your nostrils, you imagine, in your mind's eye, the creative energies as light rising from your sexual organs, up the spine, in the form of this image of the caduceus.
-Imagine these energy circulating in the form of two entwined serpents like the holy eight within Kabbalah, and that this energy and light illuminates the mind.
+Imagine this energy circulating in the form of two entwined serpents like the holy eight within Kabbalah, and that this energy and light illuminates the mind.
 You want to mantralize internally, silently, HAM, prolonged like this:

-You do this silently in your mind, when you are inhaling and bringing the energy to your intellect, your brain.
-And then, imagine that energy descending into your heart with the mantra: Sah!
+You do this silently in your mind, when you are inhaling and bringing the energy to your intellect, your brain, and then, imagine that energy descending into your heart with the mantra: Sah!

 This mantra Sah, you pronounce externally, vocally.
 Ham is internal and silent, prolonged.
 Sah is short, vocal, and exhaled.
 It is gentle.
 It is short.
 You want to pronounce Ham prolonged and internally, in relation to your inhalation, so that you bring the energy from sex to your brain and that you retain it, profoundly.
-Let that energy soak within your mind, illuminating you, giving you vitality and force.
-And then, exhale to the heart: SAH!
+Let that energy soak within your mind, illuminating you, giving you vitality and force, and then, exhale to the heart: SAH!